 Who would have thought, when bobbed hair first came into vogue, that there would be so many variations of it?
 The mere conventional 1920’s bob was thought dreadfully extreme.
-But what would have been said if the Shingle haircut of today could have been seen, particularly the closely clipped variety.
+One of the more iconic 1920’s hairstyles was the Shingle worn by Aileen Pringle in 1925.

-The Dutch bob, which frames the head and discreetly covering her ears, in womanly fashion, is now tame by comparison.
-Very bizarre are some of the cuts to be seen in these days, with not an inch more of hair than absolutely necessary.
+The Dutch boy haircut, which frames the head and discreetly covering her ears, in womanly fashion, is now tame by comparison.

-Leaving only a mannish side burn, but she has cautioned her barber to use circumspection in clipping the back, and so has retained a well rounded feminine effect, which shows off to advantage her shapely head.
+Leaving only mannish side burns.
+She has cautioned her barber to use circumspection in clipping the back.
+She has retained a well rounded feminine effect, which shows off to advantage her shapely head.
 The bangs in front give a feminine touch that offsets the masculinity of the side view.

 That’s all !